wiremock/wiremock-state-extension/README.md

 ### Java

-This extension makes use of Wiremock's `ExtensionFactory`, so only one extension has to be registered: `StateExtension`.
+This extension makes use of WireMock's `ExtensionFactory`, so only one extension has to be registered: `StateExtension`.
 In order to use them, templating has to be enabled as well.
 A store for all state data has to be provided.
 This extension provides a `CaffeineStore` which can be used - or you can provide your own store: